LucianoDLima/Dictionary/README.md

 ## Overview

 This app is a dictionary tool that allows users to look up definitions of words.

 ## Key Features

 - **Word Definitions:** Quickly find the meanings and definitions of words.
 - **Theme Switch:** Choose between a light and dark theme.
   - If using website for the first time, the theme will be applied automatically based on the user's browser/device settings, and this will be saved locally so the app remembers the theme across sessions.
 - **Font Switch:** Choose between 3 custom fonts.
   - It will also be saved locally.

-### Links

 ## My process